tan0001/Writeup-Blackhat-Asia-CTF-2024/Trivia/Hackers Gaming.md

-Hackers Gaming
+Name : Hackers Gaming

-25
+Points : 25

-remote onsite
+Description :
 What game was played by Kate and Dade in the Cyberdelia during Hackers (1995)?

+Answer : Wipeout

+Flag : flag{Wipeout}